viveksingh101994/subscription-marker-serverless/Readme.md

-# Assignment: Bits Senior Software Engineer - API
+# Assignment

-Bits is planning to help customers build better credit score by leveraging their existing commitments.
-This new product will enable Bits customers to be able to submit their monthly recurring payments from their existing bank account.
+This new product will enable customers to be able to submit their monthly recurring payments from their existing bank account.
 These recurring payments can be a Netflix Subscription, a Gym Membership or even their Rent.
-By submitting this information to Bits, Bits will be able to create a report on a monthly basis and can add these successful commitments to their customer’s credit file.
+By submitting this information to us, We will be able to create a report on a monthly basis and can add these successful commitments to their customer’s credit file.

 You are assigned to design and implement a new API for supporting this new product.
 Functional and non-functional requirements for this new API are described below.